Constant Contact vs Mailchimp: The Honest Comparison (2026)

 Winner: Constant Contact for straightforward signups; Mailchimp for customizable, conversion-focused landing pages.

 Constant Contact lets you keep things refreshingly simple here.
-Easy imports, contact tagging, and list growth tools work as expected with Constant Contact.
-The segmentation covers the essentials through simple list segmentation features—engagement levels, demographics, and signup sources.
+Easy imports, custom fields, contact tagging, and subscriber list growth tools work as expected with Constant Contact.
+It covers essentials through simple list segmentation and management features—engagement levels, demographics, contact details and signup sources.

 Mailchimp’s segmentation capabilities have spoiled me.
 Tags, groups, and especially those predictive segments estimating customer value or churn risk give me targeting options I actually use through advanced segmentation.